 “Do you have any further questions?”
 Jay asks.

-“No. You all have been very cooperative.
+“No. You all have been most cooperative.
 I think Tim is more the victim here.
 He needs to know he can’t drink beer until he’s 18 and to not associate with people doing drugs.

 “I have a question,” the uniformed officer pipes up.
 “Are you Teen Jesus?”